-- (a) Total number of seizures; - (b) Total number of all-cash seizures (seizures that produce something besides cash, in all or in part, are not counted for these purposes); - (c) Total number of all-cash seizures about which we have some knowledge of their outcome (seizures about which we know whether or not some party appeared in court to contest the seizure, according to public records); - (d) Total number of all-cash seizures about which we lack knowledge of their outcome (seizures about which we lack information whether or not some party appeared in court to contest the seizure); - (e) Total number of all-cash seizures that we know resulted in a default judgment; - (f) Total number of all-cash seizures that we know resulted in some outcome besides a default judgment; - (g) Percentage of default judgment outcomes for all-cash seizures about which we have some knowledge of their outcome; - (h) Median amount of all-cash forfeitures; and - (i) Percentage of the all-cash forfeitures about which we have some knowledge of their outcome-expressed as the ratio produced by dividing the total number of all-cash seizures about which we have some knowledge of their outcome by the total number of all-cash seizures-namely, c/b.
+- a.
+Total number of seizures; - b.
+Total number of cash-only seizures (seizures that produce something besides cash, in all or in part, are not counted for these purposes); - c.
+Total number of cash-only seizures about which we have some knowledge of their outcome (seizures about which we know whether or not some party appeared in court to contest the seizure, according to public records); - d.
+Total number of cash-only seizures about which we lack knowledge of their outcome (seizures about which we lack information whether or not some party appeared in court to contest the seizure); - e.
+Total number of cash-only seizures that we know resulted in a default judgment; - f.
+Total number of cash-only seizures that we know resulted in some outcome besides a default judgment; - g.
+Percentage of default judgment outcomes for cash-only seizures about which we have some knowledge of their outcome; - h.
+Median amount of cash-only forfeitures; and - i.
+Percentage of the cash-only forfeitures about which we have some knowledge of their outcome-expressed as the ratio produced by dividing the total number of cash-only seizures about which we have some knowledge of their outcome by the total number of cash-only-cash seizures-namely, c/b.